redhat-developer/odo/docs/website/blog/2022-06-14-binding-external-service.md

 [...]
 ```

-From another terminal, running `odo describe binding` shows you the status of the ServiceBinding:
+From another terminal, running `odo describe binding` will show you the status of the ServiceBinding:

 ```
 $ odo describe binding